RicardoVargasLeslie/breaking-bad-app/README.md

   <h2 align="center">Breaking Bad App</h2>

-> Breaking Bad App  is a  GUI  that allows the user to perform calls to the Breaking Bad API and retrieve information like caracters,episodes or quotes.
+> Breaking Bad App  is a  GUI  that allows the user to perform calls to the Breaking Bad API and retrieve information like caracters,episodes or quotes. :speak_no_evil:

 ![](C:/Users/Ric/Desktop/header.png)

-### Built With
+### :hammer:Built With:wrench:

 * [Spring Boot](https://getbootstrap.com)
 * [Maven](https://jquery.com)